Kong/insomnia/packages/insomnia-inso/README.md

 ## `$ inso lint spec [identifier]`

-Designer has the ability to lint and validate your OpenAPI specification as you write it.
+Insomnia has the ability to lint and validate your OpenAPI specification as you write it.
 This command adds the same functionality to `inso` , in order to run linting during CI workflows.
 Lint results will be printed to the console, and `inso` will exit with an appropriate exit code.

 **`[identifier]`**: this can be a **document name, or id**.